WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	_Create App Id_

-	>**NOTE**: If you choose to supply a Bundle Identifier value other thanMobileServices.Quickstart, you must also update the bundle identifier value in your Xcode project.
+	>**Note**: If you choose to supply a Bundle Identifier value other thanMobileServices.Quickstart, you must also update the bundle identifier value in your Xcode project.

 1. Locate the app ID that you just created, then click **Configure**.